mijiturka/flask-uwsgi-nginx/README.md

 * Docker for local development
 * Straight on server for deployment

-Meant for deployment on Linode; may include some infrastructure-as-code later
+Meant for deployment on Linode; some bash scripts currently provided - may include some fancier infrastructure-as-code later

 Draws inspiration from
 * https://github.com/abalarin/Flask-on-Linode